reactive-systems/RTLola-Interpreter/crates/rtlola-cli/README.md

 ```

-See all available options with `rtlola-interpreter help monitor`
+See all available options with `rtlola-cli help monitor`

 ### Time Representations
 The RTLola interpreter supports multiple representations of time in its input and output.